tarunngusain08/Software-Engineering-In-Depth/Caching/ReadWriteBehind/Kafka/readme.md

-# Kafka Write-Through Cache with Consumer Pool and Throughput Testing
+# Kafka Write-behind Cache with Consumer Pool and Throughput Testing

-This project implements a write-through cache system using Kafka, Redis, and MySQL.
+This project implements a write-behind cache system using Kafka, Redis, and MySQL.
 The architecture was designed to allow for high throughput while ensuring the data is immediately visible in MySQL, Redis, and metrics on the Confluent Dashboard.

 ## Project Overview

 The project consists of the following key components:
-1. **Write-Through Cache**: The system uses Kafka as a messaging layer to buffer requests before writing them to MySQL and Redis.
+1. **Write-behind Cache**: The system uses Kafka as a messaging layer to buffer requests before writing them to MySQL and Redis.
 2. **Producer and Consumer**: A producer sends data to Kafka, and a consumer processes this data and writes it to MySQL and Redis.
 3. **Automation Script**: An automation script was created to generate a load of 10 requests per second to simulate real-world traffic.
 4. **Consumer Pool**: The consumer pool was implemented to increase throughput by scaling up the number of consumers processing messages from Kafka.